Wildlife Sanctuary Volunteer

 - Dig new waterholes, build and maintain roads and paths, make signs and other building work around the sanctuary.

 Your days will be full and activities will depend on how long you are staying and what animals are at the sanctuary.
-If you are staying two weeks then you may be asked to focus on one area rather than spending a little time on many different projects.

-Wildlife sanctuary volunteers live in the heart of the wildlife sanctuary, which means that youβll experience the magic of bush life after a hard day or work β spending evenings by the fire listening to the sounds of the forest.
+Wildlife sanctuary volunteers live in the heart of the wildlife sanctuary, which means that you’ll experience the magic of bush life after a hard day or work – spending evenings by the fire listening to the sounds of the forest.

-The on-site accommodation building can host up to 18 people at a time across six bedrooms.
+The on-site accommodation building can host up to 17 people at a time across six bedrooms.
 It also includes a lounge, kitchen, inside and outside dining spaces, two bathrooms, laundry space, an outdoor deck and garden.

-Meals are cooked by the local chef every day except on Sunday.
+Meals are cooked by the local Malawian chef every day except on Sunday.
 The menu is vegetarian with a mix of international and local dishes.
 Special dietary requirements can be catered for and volunteers are welcome to buy in other luxuries or meat if they wish.

 Volunteers will be issued a Malawian SIM card upon arrival, and you can then purchase data bundles for using the internet.
-There is no Wi-Fi at the volunteer house.
+There is Wi-Fi at the volunteer house.

 When can I volunteer?